espen42/chaser/README.md

 By	making	a	legal	shot	where	at	least	one	(colored,	not	white)	ball	is	shot	down.
 The Target doesn't need to be pocketed as long as it's hit first by the cue ball.
 If	you	shoot	down	more	than	one ball,	you	score	the	sum	of	the	numbers	on	them.

 #### What	is	a	legal	shot?
 The	lowest	numbered	ball	on	the	table at	any	time is	called	the	Target.
-In	a	legal	shot, you	shoot	the	white	cue	ball	and	hit	the	Target	first – before	touching	any	other	ball and without	anything	else	noted	under	”Illegal	shots” happening.
+In	a	legal	shot,	you	shoot	the	white	cue	ball	and	hit	the	Target	first – before	touching	any	other	ball and	without	anything	else	noted	under	[Illegal	shots](https://github.com/espen42/chaser/blob/master/README.md#scoringthefirstshot) happening.
 In	other	words,	a	legal	shot	is	a	shot	where	the	white	ball	does	hit	the	Target,	hits	it	without	hitting	other	balls	first,	and	is	not	shot	down	in	a	pocket	or	off	the	table.

 #### What	happens	after	you’ve	made	a	legal	shot?
   - If	no	balls	were	shot	down:	no	score,	and	it’s	the	next	player’s	turn.